zhukovgreen/zhukovgreen/docs/index.md

 I am a software, data and machine learning engineer who started a professional IT career in 2016.

-Within data engineering, I have good experience working with Apache Spark, Delta Lake, and Databricks as a platform.
-I also love and use functional programming in most of my projects;
+Good experience working with Apache Spark, Data Lakes/Warehouses, Databricks, AWS,
+CICDs, ML/DevOps, IAC etc.

-Python's mypy, software architectures, distributed systems, and concurrent programming.
-My main language is Python, but also I work in Scala.
+Strong expertise Static type checking, software architectures, distributed systems, and concurrent programming and event driven architectures.

+Main language is Python, but also I work in Scala.
+Using functional programming in most of my projects;

+Participated in building many company wide systems from scratch.
+Such as data platforms (data quality, data observability, feature store, transformations saas etc.).

+Involved in many infrastructure projects around LLMs.
+Build from scratch LLMs load balancer and router.
+This is the coolest project I ever built.

+Big advocate for software testing.
+Generally, I am working on solving complex problems, building system architectures and frameworks.

 I love software development and spend all my free time reading and learning about it.

-I like working with the big data, eventing and efficiency of these processes.
-Within big data I was participating in building multiple systems from scratch, as well as evolving existing systems.
-I was building data quality systems, data observability a data serving systems.
-As well as many frameworks which simplifies the interaction of the Data Science teams with the data.

-I had various and very different experience with building Data Lakes (primary Databricks or Delta Lake on hdfs), ELT pipelines, Testing tools, CI/CD systems, clouds (mostly AWS), RHEL, Centos.

-I am big advocate for software testing.
-Generally, I am working on solving complex problems, building system architectures and frameworks.

-I have quite big experience working with Data Scientists, building different frameworks to help them doing their job faster and better.

-I prefer reading books and get a deep understanding of technologies.
+Also, prefering reading books and get a deep understanding of technologies.

 ![](https://github-readme-stats.vercel.app/api/top-langs/?username=zhukovgreen&hide=Jupyter%20Notebook,HTML&layout=compact&count_private=true&theme=vue)